USEPA/workshops/lessons/repr_doc.md

 ![matt foley](https://media.giphy.com/media/n7Nwr10hWzROE/giphy.gif)

-Now that we know a bit out the YAML that controls the document build process, and we can structure our text with Markdown, we need to add the last step: incorportaing code.
+Now we know that YAML controls the document build process, and we can structure our text with Markdown, we need to add the last step: incorportaing code.

 ## Code Chunks